cdrummey216/whoami/whoami.md

 I am a living being.

-## A Conversation with Death
+### A Conversation with Death

-**Key Topics**
-* Why? //cannot know life without first understanding death
-* when the Self encounters death, death asks two questions in sequence. "are you ready?" and "are you willing?"
+I asked, 'Why?' because I cannot know life without first understanding death.
+Asking 'Why?' is the hardest interrogative, it is a verbal inquisition into circumstance and the present.
+When the Self encounters death, death asks two questions in sequence.
+"Are you ready?" and "Are you willing?"
 * A 'yes' and a 'yes' signals the end of the identity //a master of fate, by fate mastered
 * A 'yes' and a 'no' signals the embrace of life //no fear of death and the choice to live
 * A 'no' signals fear of death //"are you ready?"